dmbarbour/wikilon/docs/AwelonLang.md

 ## High Performance Computing

 High Performance Computing (HPC) is essential for many problem domains: machine learning, graphics processing, scientific computing, and so on.
-This section describes how I intend to approach HPC in Awelon.
+This section describes how I intend to approach HPC in Awelon - via acceleration of a specialized evaluator for a set of monadic operations.

 ### Kahn Process Networks